-In voice-over, your demo reel is your calling card.
-It’s a collection of voice samples that showcase your sound, range and style, allowing Casting, Studios and Agents to hear what you can do before bringing you in to audition or booking you for a job.
+Your voice-over demo is a collection of voice samples that showcase your sound, range and style, allowing Casting, Studios and Agents to hear what you can do before bringing you in to audition or booking you for a job.

 On The Mic offers demo reel production to students whose voice-over skills are market-ready.
 A common mistake is creating a demo without first investing in sufficient training.
 With only one chance to make a first impression, it’s important that your demo showcases a skill level that is competitive in the market, and is professionally produced.